webplatform/docs/tutorials/inheritance_and_cascade/index.md

   text-decoration: none;
 }</syntaxhighlight>

 Here the background color of the whole list is set to blue in the rule for <code>#nav</code>.
-This also sets the foreground color to white, and this is inherited by each list item and each link.
+This also sets the foreground color to white, and this property is inherited by each list item and each link.
 The rule for the list items sets a right border, but doesn’t specify the border color, which means it will use the inherited foreground color, white.
-For the links we’ve used <code>color:inherit;</code> to force inheritance and override the browser's default link color.
+For the links, the <code>color:inherit;</code> forces inheritance and overrides the browser's default link color.

-Of course I could just as well have specified the border color as white and the link text color as white, but the beauty of letting inheritance do the job is that you now have only one place to change the colors if you decide to update the color scheme at a later date.
+Of course, you can specify the border color as white and the link text color as white, but the beauty of letting inheritance do the job is that it is only necessary to update one place to change the colors if you decide to update the color scheme later.

 == The cascade ==

-CSS an acronym of Cascading Style Sheets, so it shouldn’t come as a surprise that the cascade is an important concept.
-It’s the mechanism that controls the end result when multiple, conflicting CSS declarations apply to the same element.
+CSS an acronym of Cascading Style Sheets, so it is not a surprise that the cascade is an important concept.
+It is the mechanism that controls the end result when multiple, conflicting CSS declarations apply to the same element.
 There are three main concepts that control the order in which CSS declarations are applied:

 # Importance
 # Specificity
 # Source order

-We'll look at these concepts below, one by one.
+These concepts are described below.

-Importance is most … er … important.
+Importance is the most … er … important.
 If two declarations have the same importance, the specificity of the rules decide which one will apply.
 If the rules have the same specificity, then source order controls the outcome.

 === Importance ===

 The importance of a CSS declaration depends on ''where'' it is specified.
-The conflicting declarations will be applied in the following order, with later ones overriding earlier ones:
+The conflicting declarations will be applied in the following order, with later declarations overriding earlier ones:

 # User agent style sheets
 # Normal declarations in user style sheets